 This fear seems valid, as bonus abuse is already a problem, both in the UK and abroad.
 The industry has to find a balance between deterring fraudulent behaviour, appealing to legit players and complying with the updated regulation.
 That’s no mean feat.

 Players being able to withdraw their real money deposits and winnings will likely make bonuses less profitable for casinos.
-While being a welcome change for the customers, the new rules will probably cause casinos to lower the amount of bonus money and extra spins offered to new players.
+While being a welcome change for the customers, the new rules will probably cause casinos to lower the amount of bonus money and free spins offered to new players.

 However, bonuses aren’t the only way for online casinos to stay relevant and competitive.
 In the future, you’ll likely see: